[APPLY NOW - LIMITED PLACES] POST-GRADUATE ANATOMY BY WHOLE BODY DISSECTION COURSE

 It is possible to complete the Master of Surgery Degree (by coursework) by completing the “Surgical Anatomy Stream” of study.
 The full details of the Surgical Anatomy Stream (and WBD-MS) requirements, taken from the Surgery Handbook, can be accessed by following:

-Dissections follow Cunningham’s Dissection Manuals (Romanes GJ, Cunningham’s Manuals of Practical Anatomy, Vols 1-3, 15th Edition, 1986, Oxford Medical Publications) available from the Coop Bookshop.
+Dissections follow Grant’s Dissector,Patrick W Tank.
 Candidates will also be expected to be familiar with Last’s Anatomy 9th Edition (McMinn RMH, Last’s Anatomy Regional and Applied, 9th Edition, 1994, Churchill Livingstone, Edinburgh) also available from the Coop Bookshop.
 This is the edition of Last approved by the RACS and has the RACS logo on the back cover.

 Candidates in the course dissect in groups of 6 or less per cadaver.
 Specialist surgeons act as Tutors and Supervisors, especially when their areas of interest and expertise are being dissected.
 Thus the course has a strong clinical and surgical emphasis.
 At the completion of each anatomical region an assessment by MCQs and spot tests is carried out.
-Each dissection day, a two station SCORPIO assessment is held at 3pm.
-There is a Pre-course practical test and an End-course summative wet specimen written practical examination, which must be passed to successfully complete the course.
+Each dissection day, a two station SCORPIO assessment is held.
+There is a compulsory test at the end of each module which has to be passed to successfully pass the module

 The course is run along similar lines to the Elective “Anatomy by Whole Body Dissection” Course (AWBD) for Final Year Medicine students which have been held annually at the University of Sydney over the past four years.
 Details of this medical undergraduate course can be accessed by following: http://sydney.edu.au/medicine/anatomy/current-student/whole-body-dissection/index.php